-Generally a project certificate is issued in relation to a project prior to building commencement.
-The project certificate is evidence of the insurance contract.
+A project certificate, which is evidence of the insurance contract, is generally issued before building work starts.
 The number of current project certificates refers to projects still in progress at the end of the quarter.

-In August 2015, icare hbcf changed its eligibility rules from annual rolling limits to open job eligibility limits which sets out the maximum number and total value of jobs a builder can have under construction at any one time.
-At the transition, all projects that could reasonably be assumed to be completed based on industry data were reported as closed to the insurer.
+In August 2015, icare hbcf changed its eligibility rules from annual rolling limits to open job eligibility limits which set the maximum number and total value of jobs a builder can have under construction at any one time.
+At the transition, all projects that could reasonably be assumed to be completed based on industry data were reported as closed by icare.
 The marked reduction in open job certificates between June and September 2015 resulted from the transition in moving away from a formerly assumed 12-month construction period.